-VER's executive management and management team monitor the various themes related to sustainability while developing VER's responsible investment activities in consultation with an sustainability analyst and expert.
+VER's executive management and management team monitor the various themes related to responsible investing and sustainability while developing VER's responsible investment activities.
 VER's executive management determines the execution policies serving as a basis for issuing instructions and developing practical procedures.
 A few times a year, VER's management holds extensive discussions on sustainability matters, followed by practical implementation by teams tasked to improve performance in the various areas.

 Portfolio managers monitor the sustainability performance of their portfolios in accordance with VER's principles for responsible investment.
 A Portfolio and Risk Management Committee reviews the climate report prepared by an external service provider on a quarterly basis.
-VER's portfolio management, executive management and sustainability analyst engage in a dialogue with companies and asset managers on sustainability-related matters.
+VER's portfolio management engage in a dialogue with companies and asset managers on sustainability-related matters.